-- Summarised as three core values covering employee's conduct in areas concerning, safety, integrity and respect - The following aspects of organisation culture directly impact on the operation of the Asset System; - using resources wisely and delivering value for money - o taking a proactive approach to understanding the community's needs and aspirations - showing financial responsibility when performing Council work in acknowledgement of the importance of Council's financial sustainability - seeking long-term solutions rather than reactive band aid responses, and a focus on excellence. - All staff engaged in SVC asset management need to ensure the wider perspective over all SVC assets is maintained & developed.
-This includes being aware and engaged with the Sustainability Improvement Plan, Asset Management Policy, Asset Management Strategy and Service Management Plans
+- Summarised as six core values covering employee's conduct in areas concerning, accountability, team work, achievement, recognition and forward thinking. - The following aspects of organisation culture directly impact on the operation of the Asset System; - o using resources wisely and delivering value for money - o taking a proactive approach to understanding the community's needs and aspirations - o showing financial responsibility when performing Council work in acknowledgement of the importance of Council's financial sustainability - seeking long-term solutions rather than reactive band aid responses, and a focus on excellence. - Through the amalgamation process, loss of organisational intelligence through staff loss/redundancy is a risk to the successful implementation of the AM objectives evenly and consistently across the whole Council area.
+All staff engaged in SVC asset management need to ensure the wider perspective over all SVC assets is maintained & developed.